zack-schmidt/omnicalc_params/README.md

  - If I visit a URL of the pattern

    ```
-   /flexible/payment/:basis_points/:number_of_years/:principal_value
+   /flexible/payment/:basis_points/:number_of_years/:present_value
    ```

    I should see the monthly loan payment due, assuming that

    - the number in the third segment of the path is an **annual interest rate in basis points, or hundredths of a percent**
-   - the number in the fourth segment of the path is a number of years
+   - the number in the fourth segment of the path is the number of years remaining
-   - the number in the fifth segment of the path is a principal amount
+   - the number in the fifth segment of the path is the present value

         ![Loan payment formula](payment_formula.gif?raw=true "Loan payment formula")